drgullin/icheck/README.md

 ```
 {
-  // icheck won't customize the input, if it has init set to false
-  init: true,

-  // don't customize selected inputs (data attributes only, data-ajax)
-  ajax: false,

   // fastclick (http://github.com/ftlabs/fastclick) replacement, works without dependencies (removes a 300ms delay between a physical tap and the firing of a click event on mobile browsers)
   tap: true,